-If you wish to be a part of the Fire Conclave before the Bug Burn there will be two brief Fire Safety meetings held during the event at 5 pm on Friday and Saturday, the location for these meetings will be held at one of the three spinning circles (Lions, Diode, Lamp).
+If you wish to be a part of the Fire Conclave before the Bug Burn there will be two brief Fire Safety meetings held during the event at Love & Lion’s Den on Thursday, 12-1pm and Diode on Friday 1-2pm.

-We are always looking for more volunteers to safety during conclave – please contact Bendy.
+We are always looking for more volunteers to safety during conclave – please contact Bendy at email@example.com.

 If you plan to safety or perform, please bring a towel that you do not mind wetting and possibly getting singed.
 We require performers to spin off prior to performing.
 This is a leave no trace event.
 We must avoid leaving burn marks at the event site.
 A spin-off bucket will be provided for the burn.